Cycling with babies and toddlers: everything you need to get started

 Whether you’re considering a trailer or a cargo bike, making a big purchase can be daunting when you have no experience of the item in question.
 What if you don’t like it?
 What if your little one point blank refuses to use it?

-But before we dive into that, the very first question is, is your child ready to learn to ride a bike?
-Take our quiz to find out, because starting them before they’re ready runs the risk of putting them off!
+If you're really keen to get your child pedalling then we recommend you take our quiz Is your child ready to learn to ride a bike? because starting them on a pedal bike before they’re ready runs the risk of putting them off.

 Two small toddlers riding toddlebikes outside together